swishs-client-mod-plugins/grammar-nazi/README.md

 # grammar-nazi
-A powercord plugin that forces you to use *obnoxiously* good grammar.
+A powercord plugin to automatically check your spelling.

 ## Features
 * Capitalize the first letter of every message.
 * Always add punctuation at the end.
 * Simple Question Detection.
-* Spellcheck Node Module.
 * Toggleable Options.

 ## Issues & Suggestions